Ashtonian/paho.golang/README.md

 ----------------------------------------------------------------------------------------
 Notes on changes from paho.golang@master

-This *TEST* repo implements persistent session state support
+This *TEST* repo implements persistent session state support.

+It's currently alpha code (which I'm actively testing), but I believe it shows one way `paho.golang` can implement persistent session states in a way that mostly maintains compatability with, and the simplicity of, the current client whilst maximising flexibility (and allowing me to implement the functionality I personally need!)

+This code will contain bugs (but it also fixes a number of bugs in the current code!), and there is plenty of room for improvements/optimisation.

 ## Notes on implementation